 - Loan fees: You may be charged an application fee, settlement fee or valuation fee by the lender.

 - Lenders Mortgage Insurance (LMI): Normally, if you’re borrowing over 80% LVR then you will be charged a mortgage insurance premium or LMI.
-This is paid as a security to the lenders in case you default on your home loan.
+If you default on your home loan, this is paid as a security to the lenders.

 There are different government fees that you need to consider as well.
 These include:

 - Stamp duty: It’s a tax levied by the government on all property purchases depending on the state the property is in.
 This is one of the largest expenses when buying a property but stamp duties waivers may be available for qualified applicants.

 - Transfer fee: This fee covers the costs of registering your name and removing the owner’s name on the property title.